 Chocolate Pretzel Bars

-The girls and I gathered up all the needed ingredients and utensils, and got everything ready to begin cooking (“mis en place”).
+The girls and I gathered up all the needed ingredients and utensils, and got everything ready (“mis en place”) to begin making the Chocolate Pretzel Bars.

 While the girls washed their hands I preheated the oven to 350 degrees F.